duonghs1615-hue/smart_drying_rack_f411/README.md

 ## LCD1602 I2C Version

-This branch is an extended version of the project using an LCD1602 with an I2C backpack instead of the parallel GPIO interface.
+This branch contains the LCD1602 I2C version of the smart drying rack project.

 ### Changes